Data integration of non-probability and probability samples with deterministic predictive mean matching: Basic setup

 \subsection{Predictive mean matching algorithms}

-In this section we describe two general algorithms for semi-parametric PMM estimators.
-Let $d$ denote a bivariate distance function on $\mathbb{R}$ (a~semi-metric).
+In this section, we describe two general algorithms for semi-parametric PMM estimators.
+Let $d$ denote a bivariate distance function on $\mathbb{R}$ (usually a~semi-metric).
 The estimators we are interested in are a result of the following algorithm:

 We denote the $k$ nearest neighbours for unit $i$ by $\hat{\nu}(i, t), t=1\ldots,k$ to emphasise that it is a random variable with values in the index space.
+If the nearest neighbours are not unique, then the ties are broken by random selection.

-Algorithm \ref{algo-1} (without step 2B) represents the standard $\hat{y}-\hat{y}$ matching and throughout the paper this estimator is denoted as the $\hat{y}-\hat{y}$ or as the PMM A estimator.
-The resulting estimator is given by the same expression \eqref{mu-hat-definition-yhat-yhat-match} but the matching is done differently.
+Algorithm \ref{algo-1} (without step 2B) represents the standard $\hat{y}-\hat{y}$ matching.
+Throughout the paper, this estimator is denoted as the $\hat{y}-\hat{y}$ or as the PMM~A estimator, and the resulting estimator is given by the expression \eqref{mu-hat-definition-yhat-yhat-match}.

-Algorithm \ref{algo-1} (without step 2A) is a~$\hat{y}-y$ matching imputation estimator, in which units from the probability sample $S_B$ are matched based on $\hat{y}$ to those from the non-probability sample $S_A$ based on $y$.
-This estimator is given by~\eqref{mu-hat-definition-yhat-yhat-match} and throughout the paper this estimator is denoted as the $\hat{y}-y$ or the PMM B estimator.
+Algorithm \ref{algo-1} (without step 2A) is a~$\hat{y}-y$ matching imputation estimator, in which units from the probability sample $S_{\text{P}}$ are matched based on $\hat{y}$ to those from the non-probability sample $S_{\text{NP}}$ based on $y$.
+This estimator is denoted as the $\hat{y}-y$ or the PMM B estimator.
+The resulting estimator is given by the same expression \eqref{mu-hat-definition-yhat-yhat-match}, but the matching is done differently.

+Note that in the PMM A algorithm, we ensure that the $\hat{y}$ value is similar for the matched units.
+The residuals do not affect the donor selection, and only in the next step are they averaged across the selected donors.
+Therefore, their contribution depends on how the donor weights are distributed.

+On the other hand, in the case of PMM B, the matching being done on $y = \hat{y} + \varepsilon$ implies that the residual component directly influences the choice of donors.
+In this setting, the donors may not be selected only because the regression function values are close, but also because of the residual, which can compensate for the differences in $m(\bX, \bbeta)$.
+This implies some additional variability that might not vanish asymptotically with the fixed number of donors $k$.
+These differences are reflected in the assumptions and are discussed in the following sections.